© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 St Canna's Chair is a scheduled monument protected by Cadw under reference PE148.
 View the official record →

-St Canna's Chair is an Early Medieval inscribed stone located in Pembrokeshire, Wales.
+St Canna's Chair is an Early Medieval inscribed stone located in Pembrokeshire, Wales, and represents an important example of Early Christian material culture from the post-Roman period.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE148.

 St Canna's Chair dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 St Canna's Chair is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE148.